 Visit a doctor’s office for almost anything that ails you and the chances are good you will have your blood pressure measured.
-That’s because it is an essential diagnostic procedure to detect a common condition that puts people at risk of heart and kidney disease.
+That’s because it is an essential diagnostic procedure to detect hypertension, a common condition that puts people at risk of heart and kidney disease.

 A false positive, that is, a reading higher than the true blood pressure, could lead to unnecessary medication.
 Drugs can be expensive and may have unpleasant side effects such as dizziness, fatigue, impotence, cough or swollen feet.

 A false negative, a reading lower than the actual blood pressure, could lead to undertreatment.
 This puts people at risk of heart attacks, strokes or kidney disease.

 What causes such errors?
 According to experts writing in the Journal of Human Hypertension (July, 1997), a common source of error in measuring blood pressure is using the wrong size cuff.
 A cuff that is too small for a large arm can result in a blood pressure reading higher than it should be.
 When was the last time a nurse or doctor actually measured your arm circumference and then selected a blood pressure cuff that was designed for your sized arm?
 Most of the time you will be measured with the device that is handy.

 Another potential problem is talking.
 Not infrequently a nurse or physician taking blood pressure will strike up a conversation, thinking that it may put the patient at ease.
 On the contrary, talking during blood pressure measurement can easily raise the reading 10 to 20 points.

 When we first heard about this phenomenon we were skeptical.
 How could seemingly casual conversation affect blood pressure?
 Research by J.J.
 Lynch, however, has revealed that when someone talks while having her blood pressure measured can have a profound impact on the outcome.
 In some cases blood pressure can go far higher than 20 points and could result in a false diagnosis of hypertension.

 Arm Position Is Important: